Tenofovir for the treatment of adults with chronic HBV infection

 Tenofovir disoproxil fumarate — There is extensive experience demonstrating the virologic efficacy of tenofovir disoproxil fumarate (tenofovir DF) for the treatment of chronic HBV.
 Tenofovir DF is effective regardless of the patient’s HBeAg status, the presence or absence or cirrhosis, or prior use of nucleos(t)ide analogues.

-- Buti M, Gane E, Seto WK, et al. Tenofovir alafenamide versus tenofovir disoproxil fumarate for the treatment of HBeAg-negative chronic hepatitis B virus infection: A randomised, double-blind, phase 3, non-inferiority trial.
+- Buti M, Gane E, Seto WK, et al. Tenofovir alafenamide versus tenofovir disoproxil fumarate for the treatment of patients with HBeAg-negative chronic hepatitis B virus infection: a randomised, double-blind, phase 3, non-inferiority trial.
 Lancet Gastroenterol Hepatol 2016; 1:196.

 - Marcellin P, Heathcote EJ, Buti M, et al. Tenofovir disoproxil fumarate versus adefovir dipivoxil for chronic hepatitis B. N Engl J Med 2008; 359:2442.

 - Heathcote EJ, Marcellin P, Buti M, et al. Three-year efficacy and safety of tenofovir disoproxil fumarate treatment for chronic hepatitis B. Gastroenterology 2011; 140:132.

 - Marcellin P, Gane E, Buti M, et al. Regression of cirrhosis during treatment with tenofovir disoproxil fumarate for chronic hepatitis B: a 5-year open-label follow-up study.
 Lancet 2013; 381:468.